 Ginger: Possesses many strong antioxidant and anti-inflammatory properties.
 This study demonstrates that daily consumption of raw and heat-treated ginger resulted in moderate-to-large reductions in muscle pain following exercise-induced muscle injury, reaffirming the hypoalgesic effects of ginger in osteoarthritis patients and further demonstrate ginger's effectiveness as a pain reliever.

 Turmeric: Turmeric is an extremely potent anti-inflammatory.
 Controlling inflammation is not only important after stressing your muscles and joints through exercise, but inflammation is a huge factor for nearly every disease, including cancer, ulcerative colitis, arthritis, high cholesterol, diabetes and chronic pain.
-Curcumin is the compound in turmeric responsible for inflammation reduction and, amazingly, research continues to show it as being as effective in reducing inflammation as injectable cortisone and other common non-steroidal anti-inflammatory medications (NSAIDs).
+Curcumin is often touted as being the “golden child” (heh, punny) of turmeric, but new research actually shows that there are polysaccharides in turmeric called turmerosaccharides that have even more recovery potential that curcuminoids (read more here).

 While anti-inflammatory foods and antioxidants are a crucial component of a healthy diet, athletes should be aware that high doses of antioxidants may blunt the body's adaptation response to training.
 One study investigated the effects of relatively high-dose vitamin C and E supplementation on endurance training adaptations.
 The supplements did not have a significant effect on the performance tests compared to the control group, but markers for the production of new muscle mitochondria were only increased in the group not taking any supplements.
 Another study looked into replicating these effects in resistance training adaptations using the same supplementation regimen – 1,000mg Vitamin C and 235mg Vitamin E daily.
 Supplementation did not affect the amount of muscle growth, but some measurements of muscle strength were lower in the supplement group compared to the control.